malvinval/javascript-oop/constructor-cloning/README.md

 }

 function Motorcycle(__brand, __name, __price) {
-    // use attributes and methods from Car constructor function Attributes.call(this, __brand, __name, __price);
+    // use attributes and methods from Attributes constructor function Attributes.call(this, __brand, __name, __price);

     this.startEngine = function() {